3dcitydb/importer-exporter/README.md

 If the build was successful, you will find the Importer/Exporter package under `impexp-client-gui/build/install`.
-To launch the application with GUI, simply use the starter scripts in the output folder.
+To launch the application with GUI, simply use the start scripts in the output folder.
 The executables for the command-line version can be found in the `lib` subfolder.

-If you want to build an installation wizard for the Importer/Exporter, please follow the instructions in the [3dcitydb-suite repository](https://github.com/3dcitydb/3dcitydb-suite).
+If you want to build an installer for the Importer/Exporter instead, please follow the instructions in the [3dcitydb-suite repository](https://github.com/3dcitydb/3dcitydb-suite).

 Using with Docker